clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 Our goal here is to express each user and each book into some `semantic` representation derived from the ratings we have.

 We will model each id (both user_id, and book_id) as a `hidden` latent variable sequence (also called `embedding`).
 The user_id `embeddings` would represent that user's personal tastes.
-The book_id `embeddings` would represent the book caracteristics.
+The book_id `embeddings` would represent the book characteristics.

-We then assume that the rating of a user would be the product between his personal tastes (the user's embeddings) multiplied with the books caracteristics (the book embeddings).
+We then assume that the rating of a user would be the product between his personal tastes (the user's embeddings) multiplied with the books characteristics (the book embeddings).

 Basically, this means we will try to model the formula